Skip to content

 Specify the language to parse and the file extension to includ in matching.

-Valid values are: C, Cpp, CSharp, Css, Dart, Go, Html, Java, JavaScript, Kotlin, Lua, Python, Rust, Scala, Swift, Thrift, Tsx, TypeScript
+Valid values are: C, Cpp, CSharp, Css, Go, Html, Java, JavaScript, Kotlin, Lua, Python, Rust, Scala, Swift, Thrift, Tsx, TypeScript

 Example: